endojs/endo/README.md

 const { default, namedExport1, namedExport2 } = namespace;
 ```

+This must be run in a SES environment: you must install SES before importing `@agoric/import-bundle`.
+The conventional way to do this is to import a module (e.g. `@agoric/install-ses`) which does `import 'ses'; lockdown();`.

-When run in a SES environment, this will be secure: the bundle will be loaded into a new Compartment, which does not have access to platform globals like `document` or `Fetch` or `require`.
-This works by using `ses-adapter` to access the `Compartment` API.
-As a result, `importBundle` will work outside of SES as well, however it will not provide proper isolation properties without SES.
+The bundle will be loaded into a new Compartment, which does not have access to platform globals like `document` or `Fetch` or `require`.
+The bundle is isolated to only having access to powerless JavaScript facilities and whatever endowments you provide.

 Each call to `importBundle` creates a new `Compartment`.
 The globals of the new Compartment are frozen before any bundle code is evaluated, to enforce ocap rules.